Best Juicers in Canada — Shopping Guide and Top Picks

 So, What Type of Juicer Is Best?

-According to my research, centrifugal juicers are preferred by most users because of their speed and power.
-A centrifugal juicer can process large amounts of fruits and veggies in a short time, but the final product will have a shorter shelf life, so it’s better to make small batches of juice that you can drink right away.
+According to my research, most users prefer centrifugal juicers because of their speed and power.
+A centrifugal juicer can process large amounts of fruits and veggies in a short time, but the final product will have a shorter shelf life, so it's better to make small batches of juice that you can drink right away.

 If you want to store the final product a bit longer and want it to have more thermosensitive nutrients packed inside, I'd recommend you choose a masticating juicer.
 It may require some prep work and extra storage space, but the final product can be kept in the fridge for a longer time, which allows you to make juice once in a few days.